jurra/rockin-webapp/Breakdown.md

 - TASKS:
-    - Fix the available core section number based on the last section number, for example: starting from 0 then 0 should 1 should be the minimum available number If a first corecatcher is entered following the first core then the available number should be 3
+    - [] Server setup
+        - [] Nginx
+        - [] Dockerfile
+        - [] Setup docker compose
+        - [] CI/CD with githooks
+        - [] Set docker volume in data/ folder

+        Check if CI/CD works
+        Then check if the whole setup of nginx works then combine.

-    - Registered by field should be automatically filled with the user that is logged in
+    - AC: Registered by field should be automatically filled with the user that is logged in
     - Change the project so that it works with postgresql
     - Install `django-crispy-forms` to apply bootstrap to the forms templates
     - List all the acceptance criteria for the project including the postgresql database backend